tgfrerer/island/plan.md

     * if we declare resources upfront, this means we have one central point where resources are defined.

-# ROADMAP

-    * all resources should be the of type `AbstractResource`, so that their dependencies can be tracked.
-The interface for tracking resource dependencies is the same for textures and for buffers.

-    * we should use descriptors so that resources can be instantiated when we first need them.

-    * add sort-key to encoder, so that we can decouple calling the callbacks from generating the command buffers.

-# TODO

- * combine `resource` and `buffer`- a buffer is-a resource, as an image is-a resource.
-We define a resource as something which has memory backing on the GPU and needs synchronisation.

- * we want three different types of passes: render, transfer, compute.
-Each pass has a list of inputs, and a list of outputs.

-   Rendergraph is calculated based on module, which contains a list of pre-sorted passes.

-## (A)

-    * simplify linear allocator:

-        Currently, one leBuffer can have more than one allcator - this can turn into a nightmare. allocator must own buffer exclusively. memory may be handed out in chunks per buffer, but buffer must be owned exclusively by allocator.

-## (B)

-    * think: can we use macros to generate encoder methods?

-    * get Renderdoc to actually work on both of your test systems.

-## (C)

-    * find a better way to store window surface- it should probably live inside the backend, tagged with window name, or perhaps it should be owned by the swapchain which uses it, so that it can be deleted at the correct time.

 ----------------------------------------------------------------------

 # LEARNED SO FAR: